25 Best Things to Eat in Tokyo

 Sake

 Sake is an alcoholic beverage made by fermenting rice.
-There filtered sakes, which appear clear, and coarsely filtered sakes, that appear cloudy.
-One is not necessarily better than the other and the difference can sometimes be subtle.
+Filtered sakes appear clear, while coarsely filtered sakes appear cloudy.
+One is not necessarily better than the other, and the difference can sometimes be subtle.
 Sake can be served warm or slightly chilled.
-Traditionally sake was served warm due to the rougher and less refined nature of the brewing technique back then, but as technology has allowed the brewing process to create varying flavor profiles, some sakes can be more sensitive to heating.
+Traditionally, sake was served warm due to the rougher and less refined nature of the brewing technique, but as technology has allowed the brewing process to create varying flavor profiles, some sakes can be more sensitive to heating.

 Sake Tasting